LiaoxyuCM/FidoWorld/README.md

 ## Version info

+v0.5.2 \[Latest\] More animations.

-v0.5.1 \[Latest\] More animation and valid "press Enter to search".
+v0.5.1 More animations and valid "press Enter to search".

 v0.5.0 Add editing function, allowing users to modify paragraph contents and update styles to support new buttons.